Are you planning to level up your cocktail game? Muddling is the key!

 - Add the muddled fruit juice to your cocktail or recipe and reap its healthy and tasty benefits.

 How to Muddle Fruit with a Pickling Tamper

-A pickle tamper that is made of natural acacia wood is a perfect alternative for a muddler.
+Who owns one of these??
+Not me!
+A pickle tamper is also known as a pickle packer.
+It’s made of natural acacia wood and can be a good alternative for a muddler.
 It can be used for muddling fruit effectively, as it is even shaped like a muddler.
 If you know how to use it properly, then you’ll be muddling your fresh cocktail ingredients in no time.

 - Pickle Tamper

 - Place the fruit inside the cocktail shaker or any sturdy container.

 - Use the pickle tamper to mash gently the fruit.
 Do this three to four times, or as long as you get enough juice that you need.

 - Add the juice to your cocktail mix or food recipe and enjoy the flavors.

 - One of the essential tips to remember when muddling is to twist, not pound.
 Pounding the fruit will not help you get the fresh juice faster–it actually probably will ruin the entire process.
 This is the reason why in the procedures above, we always recommend pushing, mashing, or pressing your tools lightly.
 At the end of the day, we want to have the best quality of cocktails or whatever recipes we need muddled fruit for.